Ramy Nassar

 The AI Product Design Handbook sets out a repeatable process for taking AI products from idea to launch, with explicit attention to user trust, transparency and governance.
 It is used by product and design leaders who need a method, not a manifesto.
 The argument is grounded in his time as Head of Innovation at Mattel, where he launched the company’s first innovation lab and led emerging-technology work for Barbie and Hot Wheels, and earlier as Managing Director of Design and Strategy at Architech, where he ran client work for Apple, Air Canada, CIBC, Facebook and Rogers.

-Through 1000 Days Out he advises senior teams at Apple, TD Bank, TELUS, Verizon, New Balance and the Government of Canada on AI adoption, strategic foresight and product strategy.
-His framing of “AI Now, Next and Never” is designed for boards that need to commit capital and set governance lines at the same time, and his strategic foresight work gives leaders a structured way to test decisions against multiple long-range scenarios.
+Through 1000 Days Out he advises senior teams at Apple, TD Bank, TELUS, Verizon, New Balance and the Government of Canada on AI adoption, strategic foresight, and product strategy.
+His forthcoming book, The World After AI, extends that foresight work, with the argument that the decisive variable in any AI future is the set of choices leaders make, not the technology itself.
+His framing of “AI Now, Next and Never” is built for boards that need to commit capital and set governance lines at the same time.

-Faculty roles at McMaster University, Toronto Metropolitan University and Schulich ExecEd at York University keep the frameworks tested against working executives.
-CPA Canada featured him at The ONE national conference on turning insights into measurable impact, and his international speaking includes FITC, IxDA, FWD50 and the World Usability Congress.
+Faculty roles at McMaster University, Toronto Metropolitan University, the Norwegian University of Science and Technology, and Schulich ExecEd at York University keep the frameworks tested against working executives.
+CPA Canada featured him at The ONE national conference on turning insights into measurable impact, and his international speaking includes FITC, IxDA, FWD50, and the World Usability Congress.

 Key speaking topics